framesurge/perseus/docs/next/en-US/fundamentals/testing.md

 The only other thing you need to do while running `perseus test` is run a compliant WebDriver in the background, which Perseus will communicate with to interface with the browser.
 By default, the `#[perseus::test]` macro assumes the WebDriver is running on port 4444, but this can be changed by specifying a custom URL to that same macro.

-*Note: in future, Perseus may suppport automatically installing and executing WebDrivers, but this is currently not implemented.*
+*Note: in future, Perseus may support automatically installing and executing WebDrivers, but this is currently not implemented.*

 For example, if you want to test your app in Firefox, then you would first install `geckodriver` from [here](https://github.com/mozilla/geckodriver/releases) (or it may come bundled with a `firefox` package, depending on your OS), and then run `geckodriver` in one terminal while you run `perseus test` in another.
 The WebDriver will remain running after `perseus test` finishes, allowing you to run further tests against it if you like.
 On CI, you'll usually have a step that runs `geckodriver &` to run the process and move it to the background.